Share via

 How do I know if my goal is realistic?

-Consider your current fitness level, time commitments, and resources.
-If you’re unsure, consult with a fitness professional.
+Consider your current fitness level, available time, experience and resources.
+If you’re unsure, consult a fitness professional who can help you create goals that are both challenging and achievable.

 References / Sources